Learn about what travel and medical insurance is available.

 The cover must begin on the date you leave home and end on the date you arrive back.

 Your policy needs to cover all medical costs, including air ambulance.
 For any extreme sports, you must check if they are covered by your policy first.
-If you have an accident whilst intoxicated by alcohol, you are unlikely to be covered by your travel insurance.
+If you have an accident whilst intoxicated by alcohol, you may not be covered by your travel insurance.

 You may have annual insurance cover on credit card and bank accounts, although this usually only lasts 30 days of every year and so is unsuitable for studying abroad.